 That was the last straw.
 Ellie, unsure of how much she wanted to say in response in front of her friends, opted for a loud growl as she bounded forward.
 Anticipating her reaction, Simon leaped up onto her bed and landed on the other side.
 Ellie skirted around it to catch him but missed as he jumped his way back to where his friend was still standing.
-“You can’t catch me!” he said as he ran toward the door.
+“You can’t catch me!” he said with glee as he ran toward the door.

-Ellie rushed passed her friends in pursuit of Simon, who was flying down the stairs in a mad dash to get away.
+Ellie rushed past her friends in pursuit of Simon, who was flying down the stairs in a mad dash to get away.
 He had his running shoes on, and escaped out the front door.
 Ellie cursed herself for forgetting to lock the door on her way in.
 She now had to waste precious seconds slipping some shoes on before continuing after him.
 Seeing he had a slight lead, Simon stopped for a moment to taunt her even more.

 “I can’t wait to tell everyone who you’re in love with!
 They’re gonna be so happy when I tell them!”
 He laughed as he started running again.

 Judging by the direction he was running in, Ellie thought it was a pretty sure bet he was going to tell her crush himself.
 Simon was friends with Patrick’s youngest brother.
 Ellie sprinted after him.
 She knew Simon had been itching to get back at her for telling on him when his latest stupid prank had gone wrong and made a mess.
 But this was going too far.

 At fourteen, she was bigger than Simon, who had just turned ten.
 She knew if she focused, she could definitely catch up to him before he ran the four blocks to Patrick’s house.
 This time she would give him a beating he wouldn’t soon forget.